jirispilka/fetuses-embc14-entropy/README.md

-# EMBC 2014 - Nearest-neighbor based wavelet entropy rate measures for intrapartum fetal heart rate variability
+# Nearest-neighbor based wavelet entropy rate measures for intrapartum fetal heart rate variability (EMBC 2014)

+The paper aims to illustrate that a k-nearest neighbor procedure yields estimates for entropy rates that are robust and well-suited to FHR variability (compared to the more commonly used correlation-integral algorithm).
+Second, it investigates how entropy rates measured on multiresolution wavelet and approximation coefficients permit to improve classification performance.

-J. Spilka, S.G.
+> J. Spilka, S.G.
 Roux, N.B.
-Garnier, P. Abry, P. Goncalves, and M. Doret Nearest-neighbor based wavelet entropy rate measures for intrapartum fetal heart rate variability In Engineering in Medicine and Biology Society (EMBC), 2014 36th Annual International Conference of the IEEE, 2813–2816, IEEE, 2014.
+Garnier, P. Abry, P. Goncalves, and M. Doret
+> Nearest-neighbor based wavelet entropy rate measures for intrapartum fetal heart rate variability
+> In Engineering in Medicine and Biology Society (EMBC), 2014 36th Annual International Conference of the IEEE, 2813–2816, IEEE, 2014.

-**Abstract:**

-The interpretation and analysis of intrapartum fetal heart rate (FHR), enabling early detection of fetal acidosis, remains a challenging signal processing task.
-The ability of entropy rate measures, amongst other tools, to characterize temporal dynamics of FHR variability and to discriminate non-healthy fetuses has already been massively investigated.
-The present contribution aims first at illustrating that a k-nearest neighbor procedure yields estimates for entropy rates that are robust and well-suited to FHR variability (compared to the more commonly used correlation-integral algorithm).
-Second, it investigates how entropy rates measured on multiresolution wavelet and approximation coefficients permit to improve classification performance.
-To that end, a supervised learning procedure is used, that selects the time scales at which entropy rates contribute to discrimination.
-Significant conclusions are obtained from a high quality scalp electrode database of nearly two thousands subjects collected in a French public university hospital.

-**Required data:**
+## Dependencies

+**Data:**

 The fetal heart rate database created at ENS Lyon, 2014

-**Required toolbox:**
+**Toolbox:**

 Carlos Granero-Belinchon, Stéphane G. Roux, Patrice Abry, Muriel Doret, Nicolas B. Garnier:
 Information Theory to Probe Intrapartum Fetal Heart Rate Dynamics.
 Entropy 19(12): 640 (2017)